What is Gamification?

 You can use gamification to promote a positive corporate culture by rewarding employees for cross-departmental collaboration, providing a process or product improvement suggestions, or even participating in company-wide volunteer programs, for example.

 You can use a gamified platform to track these activities and opportunities, as well as showcase employee participation to their coworkers to provide intrinsic motivation.
 As an added benefit, the platform maintains a record of all employee activities in the program, which is quite valuable information when it comes time to consider promotions, raises, and other tangible rewards.

 Motivating Employees to Learn and Participate in Training

-Mandatory HR training, like harassment, diversity, and other compliance programs are often not high on most employees’ priority lists, especially when they don’t see a relationship to their day-to-day job duties.
+Mandatory HR training, like sexual harassment, diversity, and other compliance programs are often not high on most employees’ priority lists, especially when they don’t see a relationship to their day-to-day job duties.
 Motivating them to take time out of their busy day to complete these programs in a specified time period can be challenging.

 Adding a gamification experience to the online learning program can spur action.
 Employees who earn rewards and recognition for having completed these tasks, or missions in the gamification lexicon, are far more likely to make it a priority.
 And, HR benefits from the ability to check those boxes for compliance in a timely fashion, without the pressure of having to hound employees to complete the programs.

 No one likes to complete paperwork, especially when other tasks are more pressing and exciting.
 But, paperwork is unavoidable in areas such as completion of benefits enrollment forms and expense reports.
 So why not make it fun?